 The fake review issue is one monitored and governed by the Federal Trade Commission, better known as the FTC.
 The Commission is responsible for making sure marketing pieces are accurate, and any disclaimers are clear and conspicuous in the marketing materials.
 On top of this, any party receiving a benefit from a party they promote must disclose this relationship in the piece they are using to promote the product or service.

 What is a fake review if not a misleading piece of advertising?
 There is no objectivity and the reviewer almost never discloses their relationship with the company they are promoting.
 This lack of disclosure represents a classic breach of the advertising laws, and the penalties can be brutal.
+So, are fake reviews illegal?
+Yes, but not criminally illegal.

 A perfect example of this is the Sketchers case.
 You may remember the company promoted a shoe with a rounded sole.
 Sketchers claimed the shoes toned your legs, and they had celebrities such as Joe Montana pushing the shoes.

-Fake reviews?
-Just don’t.
+Are fake reviews illegal?
+Yes.
 While you might get away with them for a while, they will eventually catch up to you, and the pain will be severe.

 Richard A. Chapo, Esq.